eosnetworkfoundation/grant-framework/applications/fundle.md

 - **Pomelo Grant(s):**  N/A
 - **Project is Open-Source:** Partly (see "Open source" section)
 - **Project was part of Token sale:** No
-- **Repository where Project resides:** BitBucket private repository
+- **Repository where Project resides:** https://github.com/wefundle/fundle-contracts

 ## Contact